Former Japanese Naval Underground Headquarters [旧海軍司令部壕]

 This headquarters were used from January, 1945.

-And the grueling ground battles were waged for two months in the south part of Okinawa Island.
+And the grueling ground battles were fought for two months in the south part of Okinawa Island.

-In the confusion, the underground headquarters were isolated, and the
+In the confusion, the underground headquarters had been isolated.

-area around here had been surrounded by U.S. forces, on June
+And the area around the headquarters had been surrounded by U.S. forces, on June 4.

 Commonly, Japanese military hoped that Japan would win rather than people's happiness.